What is Ethereum? The Most Comprehensive Guide for Beginners

 - Peer-to-peer networks would replace the client-server model.

-- Any data would be owned only by its creator, and there would be no monopoly of data, at least.
+- Any data would be owned only by its creator.

 - Applications won’t steal data in the name of ‘tailor-made’ services.

 Ethereum strives to ‘democratize’ the internet and wants to build a ‘world computer.’